ghkhan89/ps-protocolplay/README.md

 # Protocol Play
-Enable &amp; Disable SSL/TLS on windows using PowerShell
+Enable &amp; Disable SSL/TLS on windows using PowerShell with GUI

-This tool has a GUI to help in Enable &amp; Disable security protocol

 Written by Ghufran Khan